royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 ```

 # Why Is It a Better Way?
 - You don't need to decide (and might make mistakes) about module dependencies.
-It is the result of modules requiring each other.
+It happens automatically as the result of modules requiring each other.
 - Your server module does not have to know all the dependencies between modules.
 Just those which are critical for it's operation.
 - In the real world you probably going to use the DB module in other places like CRONs or manual scripts.
 Instead of managing dependencies again you just require the module you need (DB) and everything else just happen.
-- Modules are initiated as soon as possible and you know that no time is wasted on waiting for other dependency your resource might not need.
+- Modules are initiated as soon as possible, and you know that no time is wasted on waiting for other dependency your resource might not need.